 State Plan and Goals

-Why does that matter?
+Why does a State Plan matter?

 Every state council like ours is required to write a new state plan every five years.
-The state plan is our map for how we will do the work we’ve been given by the federal Developmental Disabilities Act:
+The plan is our map for how we will do the work we’ve been given by the federal Developmental Disabilities Act:

 • Supporting advocacy (making sure the voices of people with disabilities and their families are heard)